-Once you feel more comfortable or have identified a few potential pediatricians, schedule some time to visit the clinic and chat “A face-to-face meeting is sometimes the only way to establish trust and truly feel comfortable with someone” says Dr. Holland.
+“A face-to-face meeting is sometimes the only way to establish trust and truly feel comfortable with someone” says Dr. Holland.
 “And by visiting the clinic, you’ll also get a feel for the environment, staff and the rest of the healthcare team.
-This is a great service we offer free of charge.”
+At the Iowa Clinic, we offer this service free of charge.”

 Prepare questions to ask your prospective doctor.

-After you’ve scheduled visits with your potential family physician or pediatrician, do a little prep work to make the most of your time with them.
+After you have scheduled visits with a few pediatricians, do a little prep work to make the most of your time with them.
 Of course you want to make sure they are friendly and make you feel comfortable.
 But you should use this time to get additional information specific to your family’s healthcare needs, especially if you or someone in your family has a chronic condition.